RenuGhatuwa/Portfolio/Project 5 - Payroll Data.md

 Methodology:

 1. Data Ingestion:
-Raw payroll files in CSV format were uploaded to Amazon S3 using secure ingestion pipelines.
+Raw payroll files in CSV format were securely ingested into Amazon S3 using encrypted channels and predefined pipeline configurations to ensure data integrity and accessibility.
 ![drawio](https://github.com/user-attachments/assets/a95609c1-fa5b-4784-a93e-19e9ac9442de)

 3. Data Profiling and Assessment:
-AWS Glue DataBrew was used to profile datasets and identify patterns such as missing values, field types, and outliers.
-Summary metrics included row counts, column distributions, and data type consistency.
+The datasets were evaluated using AWS Glue DataBrew, which identified field types, missing values, statistical abnormalities, and problems with data quality.
+The groundwork for precise transformation was laid by the profile reports the tool produced, which gave a summary of record counts, column distributions, and outlier detection.
 ![data profiling](https://github.com/user-attachments/assets/145195d8-572d-408b-aa72-d761f963a75e)